argherna/pike/README.md

 Desired features:

-* Specify search scope from URL
-* Specify attributes to return from URL
 * Styled HTML pages in the application
 * Present multiple pages to the user with linked content (so users aren't typing long URLs)
 * Search page with a text box for entering a filter